-Investors looking for stocks in the Textile - Apparel sector might want to consider either Guess (GES) or Gildan Activewear (GIL).
-But which of these two stocks offers value investors a better bang for their buck right now?
-We'll need to take a closer look.
+Investors interested in stocks from the Textile - Apparel sector have probably already heard of Guess (GES) and Gildan Activewear (GIL).
+But which of these two stocks presents investors with the better value opportunity right now?
+Let's take a closer look.

 Value investors also try to analyze a wide range of traditional figures and metrics to help determine whether a company is undervalued at its current share price levels.

-GES currently has a forward P/E ratio of 13.83, while GIL has a forward P/E of 16.96.
-We also note that GES has a PEG ratio of 0.79.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-GIL currently has a PEG ratio of 1.96.
+GES currently has a forward P/E ratio of 12.86, while GIL has a forward P/E of 16.12.
+We also note that GES has a PEG ratio of 0.73.
+This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
+GIL currently has a PEG ratio of 2.31.

-Another notable valuation metric for GES is its P/B ratio of 2.39.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-For comparison, GIL has a P/B of 2.92.
+Another notable valuation metric for GES is its P/B ratio of 2.16.
+The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
+For comparison, GIL has a P/B of 2.90.

 Click to get this free report

 Gildan Activewear, Inc. (GIL): Free Stock Analysis Report

 To read this article on Zacks.com click here.